Roku TVs now know what you’re watching, will suggest related shows

 This is enabled through the use of ACR technology (automatic content recognition), which is common to smart TVs today.
 However, not everyone is comfortable with this sort of tracking and data collection, which is why the feature is opt in and there are easily accessible settings to disable it, if you choose to later switch it off.

-Roku acknowledged that is it saving this data, and referred us to its privacy policy for more information.
+Roku acknowledged that it is saving this data, and referred us to its privacy policy for more information.
 However, the company declined to answer our specific questions about how the data would be put to use, in terms of being shared or sold to Roku’s advertisers.
 But the privacy policy does offer more details.
 Here, Roku states that the data will be used for personalized recommendations and personalized ads, as well as to measure the viewership of ads and programming.
 This viewing data will also be combined with other demographic data Roku has on you.

 Shocking?
 Not really.
 After all, in 2017, TV watches you.